PrathikShirolkar/Comparing-SHAP-Values-Based-Methods-to-Interpret-Machine-Learning-Models/README.md

-From scratch implementation for SHAPLEY VALUES, KERNEL SHAP and DEEP SHAP.
+From scratch implementation for SHAPLEY VALUES, KERNEL SHAP and DEEP SHAP, following the "A Unified Approach to Interpreting Model Predictions" reserach paper.
 # Challenges
 For all 3 algorithms, we found incporporating missingness particularly challenging.
 Since model architecture needs to be changes for dropping a variable, the agorithms emulates missingness, by passing a bunch of background values for features that need to be dropped, and taking the expectation of the final predictions.